This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Norway.

 Does the authority cooperate with antitrust authorities in other jurisdictions?

 The NCA does not directly participate in the European Competition Network ("ECN"), as Norway is not a member of the EU.
 However, the EFTA Surveillance Authority ("ESA") and the national competition authorities of the EFTA States can participate in ECN meetings, although only for the purpose of discussing general policy issues (Protocol 23, EEA Agreement).
 ESA and the EEA/EFTA countries have established their own network for cooperating on the enforcement of cases that fall under the EFTA’s scope.

 In addition, the NCA has entered into several inter-agency agreements with other national competition authorities, such as the Nordic countries’ competition authorities.
 The NCA may exchange information with the competition authorities in other countries in order to fulfil national obligations set out in international agreements.
-However, any further disclosure of the information by the recipient authority must be authorized by the NCA, and the information must only be used for the specific purpose defined.
+However, any further disclosure of the information by the recipient authority must be authorized by the NCA, and the information must only be used for the specific purpose defined

 Structural remedies and "fix it first" solutions are the most common, although behavioral remedies have been accepted in numerous cases.
-There is, however, a general tendency and development in the NCA's practice of preferring structural and "fix it first" remedies over behavioral remedies, although behavioral remedies is still accepted in individual cases.
+There is, however, a general tendency and development in the NCA's practice of preferring structural and "fix it first" remedies over behavioral remedies, although behavioral remedies are still accepted in individual cases.